 Sally Close: Volunteer Experience

-Last year (2018) I was looking for an opportunity to volunteer as I wanted to be more connected to community, I wanted to give back and to share my career experience to help another person.
+In 2018, I was looking for an opportunity to volunteer as I wanted to be more connected to community.
+I wanted to give back and to share my career experience to help another person.

 My son is dyslexic and requires adjustments to the standard school curriculum to enable him to learn effectively.
 He is bright, funny, creative and full of passion.
 He is currently in primary school and with the collective support of teachers, family and his specialist tutor, he is progressing, learning and thriving.
 Without an adjusted program and his support network, I would very much fear for his mental health and ability to learn.